-We assessed taxa relative abundance and noticed no significantly higher rates of foliar endophytic fungi increasing with developmental stage.
-Both habitats were dominated by the same families, which can be considered prominent components of foliar endophyte communities in Rubiaceae tropical plants and are likely to play a significant role in ecosystem functioning.
+Consequently, tropical plants may not exhibit significant variations in the phytochemical profiles of young versus mature leaves.
+This could account for the absence of significant differences in endophyte communities across developmental stages, as we observed no increase in endophyte relative abundance with tissue maturity.
+Additionally, both habitats were dominated by the same families, which can be considered prominent components of foliar endophyte communities in Rubiaceae tropical plants and are likely to play a significant role in ecosystem functioning.
 The CLAM test identified Xylariaceae and Mycosphaerellaceae as the two families that displayed a preference for the mature leaves' habitat.
 These families are commonly known as foliar endophytes, but they also include pathogens, litter decomposers, and wood saprotrophs (Supplementary Figure S10).